 Víga-Styr's brother, Vermundur hinn mjóvi or Vermundur the thin in Bjarnarhöfn, had imported the berserks to Iceland from Norway in 982.
 But they were just too rampageous, so he couldn't manage them and gave them to his brother.

 Walking on the Berserkjagata trail

-Víga-Styr invited the berserks to take a bath in a hot pool he had made in the ground and after the berserks had stepped into the hot pool he closed it and put big rocks on top of it with the purpose of killing the brothers in the heat from the hot pool.
-The berserks managed to break their way free from the hot pool but Víga-Styr killed them as they exited the pool.
+Víga-Styr invited the berserks to take a bath in a hot bath (baðstofa) he had made in the ground and after the berserks had stepped into it he closed it and put big rocks on top of it with the purpose of killing the brothers in the heat from the hot bath.

 So if you want to walk in the Berserkjahraun lava field know that there are two berserks buried in it.
 And thus the name of the lava field - Berserkjahraun.